 .

-- Conntrack filters packets from links it hasn't seen before, effectively doing strict
+- Conntrack filters packets from links it hasn't seen before, effectively

 - I personally recommend you to configure iptable manually.

-- These easy tools may use some assumptions that are suitable for personal users, but are not suitable for DN42, such as conntrack.
+- These easy tools may use some assumptions that are suitable for personal

-Choose Tunnel Software¶
+Choose Tunnel Software

-Almost every peering in DN42 is established on tunneling software (or VPN), since:
+Almost every peering in DN42 is established on tunneling software (or VPN) since:

 - DN42 nodes are spread across the world, and tunneling provides basic encryption and protection;

 - DN42 uses private addresses that will be dropped by firewalls on the Internet.
-What's worse your ISP may think you are doing
+What's worse, your ISP may think you are doing "IP Spoofing" which is a violation of ToS and cause catastrophic consequences.

 But there are exceptions: